 If your required rate of return is attainable at a risk level you’re comfortable with and you feel emotionally prepared, you are probably ready for retirement.
 To make this decision and determine whether your required rate of return is realistic for you, you will need to carefully examine your time horizon, expected income, desired spending, portfolio characteristics, and regulatory and tax considerations.

 Your decision to retire should not be spontaneous.
 There are many pieces of the puzzle to consider, and it may be challenging or overwhelming to navigate on your own.
 We believe your approach to your financial health should be like your approach to your physical health.
 You should develop a plan with a qualified professional and monitor that plan on a regular basis, occasionally employing the use of a specialist when it makes sense.

 Schedule time with a Financial Advisor to create and monitor a personal plan using tools like the updated Retirement Planner.
-Your advisor can also walk you through our newly introduced addition to Retirement Planner, Retirement Paycheck.
-Retirement Paycheck is a feature designed to help navigate the challenges of creating a tax-efficient distribution of income plan.
+Your advisor can also walk you through our newly introduced addition to Retirement Planner, Smart Withdrawal.
+Smart Withdrawal is a feature designed to help navigate the challenges of creating a tax-efficient distribution of income plan.

 Disclaimer: This guide and all data are for informational purposes.
 You should not rely on this information as the primary basis of your investment, financial, or tax planning decisions.
 You should consult your legal or financial professional regarding your specific situation.